Drug and Alcohol Procedure

 Alcohol: Alcoholic drink, including but not limited to spirits, wine, and beer.

-Drugs and controlled drugs: As defined by the Misuse of Drugs Act 1975 and any subordinate legislation, including, but not limited to, illegal drugs such as amphetamines, opiates, cannabis, and synthetic cannabinoid.
+Drugs and controlled drugs: As defined by the Misuse of Drugs Act 1975 and Misuse of Drugs (Medicinal Cannabis) Regulations 2019 and any subordinate legislation, including, but not limited to, illegal drugs such as amphetamines, opiates, cannabis, and synthetic cannabinoid.

 Field Trip: is an organised occasion in conjunction with an Otago Polytechnic course/programme of study involving kaimahi and ākonga travelling to and being involved in learning activities at an off-campus location which may introduce hazards requiring risk assessment and planning.